Jun 25 - 26, 2015

 Elizabeth Frisch, Best-Selling Author & Founder of The Thrival Company

-It’s so easy to find fault in others and criticize others for their inability to change.
-We often get frustrated by our lack of control or power to get others to change.
-Yet, the key to mastering working with others to shift their behaviors is to master shifting your own.
+It’s so easy to find fault and criticize others for their inability to change.
+We often get frustrated by our lack of control when working in a bureaucracy or government setting.
+We feel powerless to get others (and the system) to change.
+Yet, the key to mastering working with others in this challenging environment to shift their behaviors is to master shifting your own.
 This fun, engaging keynote provides 8 critical practices to shifting yourself so you can powerfully shift others.

 Conference times, agenda, and speakers are subject to change.